vburckhardt/markdown-llm-corrector/samples/landing-zone_corrected.md

 Each of these patterns (except VSI QuickStart) creates the following infrastructure:

-The module creates the following resources:
+The module creates the following components:
 - A resource group for cloud services and for each VPC.
 - Cloud Object Storage instances for flow logs and Activity Tracker.
 - Encryption keys in either a Key Protect or Hyper Protect Crypto Services instance.